ralphyjohnson/Cepstral-David-Scambaiting-Soundboard/README.md

-# Cepstral-David-Soundboard-Scambaiting-
+# Scambaiting
-Scambaiting Soundboard Application built for the Cepstral David TTS voice.
+Ttext-to-speech soundboard for scambaiting.
+Some words may be misspelled specifically for Cepstral David's pronunciation.